Lead Product Manager

 - Strong, confident communication skills

 - Became well adjusted to navigating ambiguity and challenging environments/clients.

 Some of our work involves travel.
-While we prefer to work out of our studio as much as possible (because it’s beautiful, have you seen it?), we sometimes co-locate, along with working with clients outside of London.
+We sometimes co-locate, along with working with clients outside of London.
 If you cannot travel please speak to us about this (you are able to opt-out).